Who Is Scottie?

 Bigger and Bigger

-New feature pages have been added to the site every week and there are now over 3,800 pages on Scottish-related subjects such as how to research your family tree, Scottish clans, photo libraries, places to stay, quizzes, a history time-line, traditional songs, recipes and places to visit.
-And there's humour and screen savers too and every year there is a Scottish pictorial calendar to print out with a choice of illustrations.
+New feature pages have been added to the site every week and there are now over 7,000 pages on Scottish-related subjects which get over half a million page views each month.
+Subjects include how to research your family tree, Scottish clans, photo libraries, places to stay and eat, quizzes, a history time-line, traditional songs, recipes and places to visit.
+And there's humour and screen savers too and every year there is a Scottish pictorial calendar to print out with a choice of illustrations which users can print off on their own PCs.

 While the Rampant Scotland site does carry banner adverts, it is far from being a commercial site.
 Indirectly it "sells" Scottish culture, products and services but Rampant Scotland continues with its original objective: providing information on Scotland and the Scots.